Metnew/atarax/README.md

 # atarax
-Painkilling Stylёguidё for React/Redux and modern frontend development.
+Painkilling guidё about React/Redux and modern frontend development.

-> Interested in your feedback :heart:.
+> Always interested in your feedback :heart:.
-I'm not a native English speaker, so I'll be very grateful for every typo and mistake reported to issues or fixed by PR :smiling_imb:
+I'm not a native English speaker, so I'll be very grateful for every typo and mistake reported to issues or fixed by PR :smiling_imp:

 ## Intro
 I don't think that I'm a Redux pirate or React ninja.
 Everything below is a result of my own experience inspired by different books, articles, videos and concepts.
-All concepts below are(or will be) aggregated in [Noir] ~~right now it's react-semantic-ui-starter, but it will be renamed soon~~ .
+All concepts below are(or will be) aggregated in [Noir](https://github.com/Metnew/react-semantic.ui-starter) ~~right now it's react-semantic-ui-starter, but it will be renamed soon~~ .

 ### What to use for ...